Westcott Building: History

 In April 1969, much of the interior of the building was destroyed by a fire.
 Renovations of the interior of the building were completed in 1973 and were able to preserve the historic collegiate gothic exterior that the building is known for.
 This renovation created space for the John S. Knight and James L. Knight Foundation Lobby, which serves to welcome visitors and provide performance entertainment space for viewers.
 Two bronze doors at the entrance of the building lead to a hallway gallery of presidential portraits.
 Each individual portrait featured in the hallway portray a president whose vision drove the university to what it is today.

 The circle in front of Westcott was first closed to traffic by former Florida State University President Sandy D’Alemberte in 1994.
-In 2005, former Florida State University President T.K.
-Wetherell took steps to complete the restoration work from the prior decade, which included the removal of mildew from the Westcott Building’s front and paving the fountain’s circle with bricks.
+In 2005, former Florida State University President T. K. Wetherell took steps to complete the restoration work from the prior decade, which included the removal of mildew from the Westcott Building’s front and paving the fountain’s circle with bricks.
 Wetherell sought to preserve the Westcott area as a historic symbol of Florida State University, as most who have attended the school consider its twin brick towers, arch-style entry and fountain an iconic component of the school.

 In the mid-2000s, Florida State University began developing its Legacy Walk—which leads pedestrians through a variety of walkways that display statues, busts and stained-glass windows of individuals who the University deems important to its history.
 The Legacy Walk begins at the Westcott building and its surrounding plaza at a bronze statue of Francis Eppes, a plantation owner who took an interest in educational issues in Florida.
-Although Eppes was an integral contributor to the eventual creation of Florida State University, his statue was the subject of a referendum for its removal in 2016, as The Students for a Democratic Society believed it should be removed due Eppes’s usage of slaves.
+Although Eppes was an integral contributor to the eventual creation of Florida State University, his statue was the subject of a referendum for its removal in 2016, as The Students for a Democratic Society believed it should be removed due to Eppes' usage of slaves.
+The students voted to keep it, but the statue was removed from the Legacy Walk in 2018, and in January 2021 FSU President John E. Thrasher ordered Eppes' name be removed from the College of Criminology building and the Eppes statue permanently removed from campus display.
+The announcement came after Thrasher decided to accept the recommendations from the President's Task Force on Anti-Racism, Equality, and Inclusion.

 During his presidency, Wetherall added more vegetation, improved irrigation, and more bricks to the Westcott fountain to further develop its atmosphere for students, residents and tourists alike.
 The surrounding asphalt around Westcott was removed and replaced with more green space and landscaping, including holly ferns, pink azaleas, Japanese maple trees and sago and coontie palms.
 Beneath the asphalt, Tallahassee architect Rodney Lewis claimed to have found a thousand bricks, which were reused in the legacy project.
 This campus-wide beautification project was estimated at $200,000.
 The Westcott area remains a popular place to capture graduation photos.